Green Balloon Club

 Green Balloon Club is a British children's factual television program that started on CBeebies on 20 June 2008.

 Format

 Green Balloon Club focuses on the adventures of four children - Jay, Cat, Lilly-Rose and Ant, as they travel throughout the United Kingdom on a green hot-air balloon led by balloonist Skye and Cat's dog Skipper.
 During their travels, they look out for other Green Balloon Club members and have a look at what wildlife they have in their patch.
 Each episode starts with the children doing the register, then joining in with the "Green Balloon Club" chant.
 At the end of the show, the balloon "lands" and everybody sings one of several songs.

-Other BBC personalities appear on the show, with the puppet Jelly from The Story Makers and CBeebies Springwatch appearing as a special reporter, and fellow BBC presenters Chris Howard and Bill Oddie.
+Other BBC personalities appear on the show, with the puppet Jelly from The Story Makers and Springwatch appearing as a special reporter, and fellow BBC presenters Chris Howard and Bill Oddie.

 Cast

 Green Team/Main

-The cast members on the show were all ordinary children all found at extensive auditions.
+The cast members on the show were all ordinary children all found at extensive auditions: